midlantica/LovelyBunchOfCoconuts/content/memes/quotes/it-just-continues-to-be-o.md

 ![it-just-continues-to-be-o](/memes/quotes/it-just-continues-to-be-o.png)

-It Just Continues To Be O
+It just continues to be o.